google/fuzztest/doc/domains-reference.md

 }
 FUZZ_TEST(MySuite, DoingStuffDoesNotCrashWithCustomProto).
   WithDomains(Arbitrary<MyProto>()
-    // "additional_info" can be empty or arbitrary large.
-    .WithInt32Field("additional_info", VectorOf(String()))
+    // Repeated fields should have size in range 1-10 .WithRepeatedFieldsMinSize(1)
+    .WithRepeatedFieldsMaxSize(10)
-    // Citizenship fields which can size at most 2.
+    // except citizenship fields which can size at most 2.
     .WithRepeatedFieldsMaxSize(IsCitizenship, 2)
-    // Other Repeated fields should have size in range 1-10.
-We don't override
-    // the size for "additional_info", and all citizenship fields.
-    .WithRepeatedFieldsMinSize(1)
-    .WithRepeatedFieldsMaxSize(10)
-  );
+    // and except "additional_info" field which can be empty or arbitrary large .WithInt32Field("additional_info", VectorOf(String()).WithMinSize(0)) );
 ```